syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% highlight vb.net %}
 [VB]

-'creating the new PDF document
+'Creates the new PDF document

 Dim finalDoc As New PdfDocument()

-' Create a string array of source files which are to be merged.
+' Creates a string array of source files to be merged.

 Dim source As String() = {"file1.pdf, file2.pdf"}

-' Merge PDFDocument.
+' Merges PDFDocument.

 PdfDocument.Merge(finalDoc, source)

-'saving the final document
+'Saves the final document

 finalDoc.Save("Sample.pdf")

-'closing the document
+'closes the document

 finalDoc.Close(True)